aaronpowell/aaronpowell.github.io/src/content/posts/2019-07-22-home-grown-iot-automated-devops.md

             deploymentOutputs: ResourceGroupDeploymentOutputs
 ```

 Notice here I'm using the variables defined early on for the `-name` and `-location` parameters.
 This helps me have consistency naming of resources.
-I'm also putting this into a resource group called `$(azureResourceNamePrefix)-shared` because if I wanted to have the images usable in both a production and non-production scenario (which I could be doing if I had more than just my house that I was building against).
+I'm also putting this into a resource group called `$(azureResourceNamePrefix)-shared` because if I wanted to have the images used in both production and non-production scenario (which I could be doing if I had more than just my house that I was building against).
 The last piece to note in the task is that the `templateLocation` is set to `Linked artifact`, which tells the task that the file exists on disk at the location defined in `csmFile`, rather than pulling it from a URL.
 This caught me out for a while, so remember, if you want to keep your Resource Manager templates in source control and use the version in the clone, set the `templateLocation` to `Linked artifact` and set a `csmFile` path.

 When it comes to creating the IoT Edge deployment template I'm going to need some information about the registry that's just been created, I'll need the name of the registry and the URL of it.
 To get those I've created some output variables from the template: